What Causes The Northern Lights - Aurora Borealis

 When is the Best Time to See the Northern Lights?

-For the best probability of seeing the lights, you want to be under or close to one of the auroral ovals.
+You want to be under or close to one of the auroral ovals for the best probability of seeing the lights.

-The northern lights are very similar to other weather patterns, in that they can be forecasted and need certain conditions to occur.
-They can happen anytime you have dark skies, anytime between dawn and dusk, and are least common in the summertime months.
+The northern lights are very similar to other weather patterns in that they can be forecasted and need certain conditions to occur.
+They can happen anytime you have dark skies, between dawn and dusk, and are least common in the summertime.
 They can happen all year round but are best seen between September and April.

 The Northern Lights in Mythology

 Many cultural groups have legends concerning the lights.
 In Roman myths, Aurora was the goddess of the dawn.
-In medieval times, the occurrences of auroral shows have been seen as harbingers of warfare or famine.
+In medieval times, auroral shows have been seen as harbingers of warfare or famine.

 The Scottish, Irish, English and French all considered the lights an omen of coming strife, while on the other hand, the Scandinavians associated them with bountiful fishing, painless childbirth, and warmth.

-Interestingly Old Norse and Icelandic literature don't mention auroras much.
-The Vikings thought the displays may well be fires that surrounded the edge of the world, an emanation of flame from the northern ice, or reflections from the sun as it went around the other side of the Earth.
+Interestingly, Old Norse and Icelandic literature don't mention auroras much.
+The Vikings thought the displays might be fires that surrounded the world's edge, an emanation of flame from the northern ice, or reflections from the Sun as it went around the other side of the Earth.
 All three ideas have been regarded as rational, non-supernatural explanations in the Medieval Period.

 The Maori of New Zealand shared a belief with many northern people of Europe and North America that the lights were reflections from torches or campfires.